BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <details>
 <summary>Click to expand!</summary>

-For a 3-dimensional world the `x-z` (`x-y` in 2d) plane defines the number of Sectors used to represent it with a constant called `SECTOR_RESOLUTION`, currently enforced at `10`.
-This means that a for a `30x30` world there would be `3x3` Sectors representing it.
+For a 3-dimensional world the `x-z` (`x-y` in 2d) plane defines the number of Sectors used to represent it with a scale factor called `sector_resolution`.
+This means that a for a `(30, 30)` world with a resolution of `10` there would be `3x3` Sectors representing it - this implies that a single sector has relative dimensions of `(10, 10)` and a single field cell within a sector represents a `1x1` unit area.
 Each Sector has an associated unqiue ID taken as its position: `(column, row)`.

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/sectors.png" alt="sectors" width="250"/>

-Likewise for a `300x550` world you'll be looking at `30` columns and `55` rows.
+Likewise for a `(300, 550)` resolution `10` world you'll be looking at `30` columns and `55` rows.
 The advantage of dividing a world into Sectors (as opposed to treating the whole world as a giant `Flowfield`) is that the work in generating a path can be split into multiple operations and only touch certain sectors.
-Say for the `300x550` world you do treat it as a single set of fields - when calculating a path you could potentially have to calculate the Flowfield values for `165,000` field cells.
+Say for the `(300, 550)` world you do treat it as a single set of fields - when calculating a path you could potentially have to calculate the Flowfield values for `165,000` field cells.
 Splitting it into sectors may mean that your path only takes you through 20 sectors, thereby only requiring `2,000` `Flowfield` field cells to be calculated.

 </details>